SparksNetwork/sparks-frontend/src/pages/ForgotPassword/docs/adrs/adr-001-forgot-password-cases.md

 - API call output
 ```
 {
-  authMethod: String,
+  method: String,
-  authResult: Any, // could be further refined though if necessary
+  result: Any, // could be further refined though if necessary
-  authError: AuthenticationError
+  error: AuthenticationError,
 }
+// Note that user credentials leave the signature as API calls returns different types of object, among which :
+// - void
+// - firebase.auth.ActionCodeInfo
+// - firebase.User
+// - Array of string
+// - firebase.auth.UserCredential
+// - non-null function()
+// - string
+// The `isAuthenticated` and other properties could be derived from listening on `onAuthStateChanged` and combining with results from subsequent API calls
+// Note the initial value must be null in all relevant fields
 ```

 - valid driver methods (services?)